hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 **Exercise**

-Another cell type in this dataset that was particularly interesting to the authors were the **Pdgfr α+ APCs**.
+Another cell type in this dataset that was particularly interesting to the authors were the **Pdgfr α+ adipose progentior cells (APCs)**.

-1. Subset the `bulk` object to isolate only this cell type for the TN and cold7 conditions.
-Assign it to variable called `bulk_APC`.
+1. Subset the `bulk` object to isolate only adipose progenitor cells for the TN and cold7 conditions.
+Assign it to variable called `bulk_APC`. **Hint**: You may need to review `celltypes` to determine what this cell type is called in our data.
 2. Plot the cell number distribution across samples.
 How do the numbers compare to VSM cells?

 ***